People who fought for Human Rights / Civil Rights:

 7-Peace is present in the absence of violence.

-8-Peace is the lack of those unjustified feelings.
+8-Peace is the lack of those unjustified feelings.2- Peace is a continuing concept.

 9-Peace is no more violence, hate, greed,inhumanity.